Asymmetries of Service: Interdependence and Synchronicity

 By consequence of the model's implicit conservation of work noted in Remark~\ref{workRem}, focusing on the operational impacts of concurrency has meant that we have thus far only considered the customer-agent synchronicity.
 However, in Section~\ref{sec:model}, we have shown that this model captures not only this spectrum of time (a)symmetry but also the spectrum of work allocation, or the interdependence.
-We will now inspect how this second, often managerially-designed dimension impacts the performance of concurrent services.
+Here in this final section of Part II of the paper, we will now inspect how this second, often managerially-designed dimension impacts the performance of concurrent services.

-To begin, let us return to our illustrative example of the polynomial agent-side slowdown function, $h(\mathcal{K}) = \mathcal{K}^\sigma$, and let us suppose that $\sigma > 1$.
-By Proposition~\ref{polyOptProp}, we know that in this setting, the throughput is $\IU$-shaped, and, equivalently, there exists a unique optimal concurrency at which point the throughput is maximized.
-Also by Proposition~\ref{polyOptProp}, we know that this maximal throughput is bounded below by the peak of the guaranteed service rate,
+To begin, let us return to our illustrative polynomial agent-side slowdown function, $h(\mathcal{K}) = \mathcal{K}^\sigma$, and let us suppose that $\sigma > 1$.
+By Proposition~\ref{polyOptProp}, we know that in this setting, the throughput is $\IU$-shaped, and, therefore, there exists a global optimal concurrency at which point the throughput is maximized. \editTwo{Furthermore,} this maximal throughput is bounded below by the peak of the guaranteed service rate,

 and above by the peak of the idealized service rate.
 This maximized idealized service rate is